jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 ## 6. Process Raw Data

 !!! note
     These scripts can either be wrapped with SBATCH, or run interactively at the command line if you have enough memory.
 However, each script can take awhile to complete, particularly the `.download` scripts (1hr+).
-The NIST FTP server runs slowly, causing `curl` to timeout. **You may need to run these scripts repeatedly until the entire file is transfered.**

 In addition to the raw data, `download_GIAB.sh` also creates (3) bash scripts to process raw data into the formats expected by the tutorial: